weaveworks/weave-gitops-enterprise/docs/cost-estimation.md

      costEstimation:
        estimationFilter: "operatingSystem=Linux&tenancy=Dedicated&capacityStatus=UnusedCapacityReservation&operation=RunInstances"
    ```
 2. _(optional)_ over-ride the global defaults on a per-template basis with the `weave.works/cost-estimation-filter` annotation on the `Cluster` resource in the template.
+Its important to put the annotation on the `Cluster` resource inside the template and not the `CAPITemplate` itself.

    ```yaml
    apiVersion: cluster.x-k8s.io/v1beta1
    kind: Cluster